 The commercial small employer health insurance market uses rate bands to limit variation in premiums somewhat, but data from TDI show clearly that enormous variations in pricing still exist.
-Some small employers pay nearly \$30,000 a year per employee compared to the average premium paid by some more fortunate employers of less than \$4,000 a year per person.
-If this type of variation in premiums were allowed in Healthy Texas, it would be impossible to determine what premium savings are achieved in the program.
-Setting premiums using pure or modified community rating would have the following benefits:
+Some small employers pay nearly \$29,000 a year per employee compared to the average premium paid by some more fortunate employers of less than \$4,000 a year per person.
+If this type of variation in premiums were allowed in Healthy Texas, it would be difficult to determine what premium savings are achieved in the program.
+Setting premiums as envisioned by SB 6 will have the following benefits:

-- Employers could use a simple rate chart to easily determine what premiums they would have to pay for coverage.
-This is a significant improvement over the current process, which is complicated, time-consuming, and often cited by small employers as a barrier to obtaining coverage. - Small employers who are currently priced out of the market because they have higher-risk employees like women of childbearing age, older employees, or employees with health conditions would have access to a more affordable health insurance option. - The program will be simpler and less costly to administer. - Clear premium savings achieved through the investment of public reinsurance could be determined.
+- Employers can use a simple rate chart to easily determine what premiums they would have to pay for coverage.
+This is a significant improvement over the current process, which is complicated, time-consuming, and cited by small employers as a barrier to obtaining coverage. - Small employers who are currently priced out of the market because they have higher-risk employees like women of childbearing age, older employees, or employees with health conditions will have access to a more affordable health insurance option. - The program will be simpler and less costly to administer. - Clear premium savings achieved through the investment of public reinsurance can be determined.